 All the gear in the world wouldn’t be worth much if we didn’t have wild places to use it.
 That’s why protecting wilderness and promoting access to the outdoors is a foundational part of the mission at Public Lands.
 Recreation and conservation go hand in hand, so every purchase from Public Lands helps protect our country’s wild lands.

 The Conservation Alliance has more than three decades of experience—and success—in helping to protect wild places.
 It invests funds carefully in vetted projects based on their biological diversity, success history, political viability, and benefits to people and wildlife.
 It also increases outdoor recreation opportunities and helps provide climate change solutions.
-Conservation Alliance funding and corporate advocacy has helped protect 73 million acres of wildlands, conserve 3,576 river miles, stop or remove 37 dams, designate five marine reserves, and purchase 18 climbing areas.
+Conservation Alliance funding and corporate advocacy has helped protect 81 million acres of wildlands, conserve 3,579 river miles, stop or remove 37 dams, designate five marine reserves, and purchase 21 climbing areas.

-It’s the collective nature of the organization that is its greatest strength, says Conservation Alliance Program Manager Conor McElyea.
+It’s the collective nature of the organization that is its greatest strength, says Conor.
 “The Conservation Alliance brings the power of its member businesses, their thousands of employees, and billions of dollars in economic impact to bear for the protection of wild places,” he says.
-“Public Lands has been an incredible partner from Day One.
-Six months before opening their first store they were highly engaged and thinking creatively about ways they could support our work, the work of our grantees, and the U.S. public lands system as a whole, and that commitment and enthusiasm has continued on since.”
+“The Public Lands Fund has been an incredible partner from Day One thinking creatively about ways they could support our work, the work of our grantees, and the U.S. public lands system as a whole, and that commitment and enthusiasm has continued on since.”